Chapter 1 : Murder in Miniature

 “I guess I owe you a pint,” Vincent muttered, sliding his tenner across the table in the pub towards his colleague.

-“Still, Dolls House drug smuggling.
+"Can I?"
+Vincent snorted, rolling his eyes, “Still, Dolls House drug smuggling.
 God, who’d have thought it?”

 “Maybe for you,” Vincent sighed, “tomorrow I’ve got a horrible amount of paperwork to sift through.”

 “Ah well,” Brandon shrugged, “not like you’ve got anyone to go home too.”

 Vincent rolled his eyes, taking up his own pint and taking a sip.
 It was usually straight after the caught-a-murderer (who happened to be a drugs dealer, which certainly boosted the high) glow wore off that he hit a position of thinking that perhaps Brandon was right – it probably wouldn’t be too awful to have something to go home to that wasn’t tea for one, but in between it all he’d never really found the time to find someone.

 Either way, it was all a bit of moot point.
 The only time he’d have a chance to meet someone was at work and the Cornick-Benett twosome had become largely a duo after solving six cases in quick succession.
 The uppers had concluded that it worked pretty well, so they remained a pair.

 And honestly, Vincent Cornick was not looking for anything big in his life to change; things were perfectly fine just as they were.